jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Rulebook.
 This only applies to attacks originating from the front or sides of the chariot;
 no cover is gained if attacks are launched from the driver’s rear.

-Chariot, Light: Small, light and fast is the design idea behind the light chariot.
+**Chariot, Light**: Small, light and fast is the design idea behind the light chariot.
 Room only for the driver, the light chariot was born out of competition and sport racing rather than combat or travel.